ken-foster/MemeToaster/README.md

 - Attach Files

 # About
 This bot was developed using Python, relying on the hikari and lightbulb libraries to communicate with Discord.
-Image data management is done in PostGreSQL.
-Images hosted on Amazon Web Services S3.
-Bot is hosted on Heroku.
+Code, database, and images are hosting on AWS EC2, RDS, and S3 respectively.